ocaml/dune/doc/concepts/boolean-language.rst

 ================

 The Boolean language allows the user to define simple Boolean expressions that Dune can evaluate.
-Here's a semi-formal specification of the language:
+Here's a semiformal specification of the language:

 .. productionlist:: blang
    op : '=' | '<' | '>' | '<>' | '>=' | '<='